-The requirements of this section apply to all construction subcontractors and lower-tier subcontractor (hereafter referred to as "subcontractor") activities that require testing or startup of newly installed or modified equipment, unless otherwise specifically exempted by NREL.
-This section provides the requirements for developing MOPs on NREL owned or leased sites.
+The requirements of this section apply to all subcontractors and lower-tier subcontractors (hereafter referred to as "subcontractors") performing activities that require testing or start-up of newly installed or modified equipment and the shutdown or start-up of a building/facility unless otherwise specifically exempted by NREL.
+This section provides the requirements for developing MOPs on NREL-owned or -leased sites.